opendocsg/slw-judgments-backfill/2016_SGCA_58/report.md

 **_Sentence_**

 20     Before the High Court, both the Prosecution and the defence submitted that the appropriate sentence for the robbery charge was three years’ imprisonment and 12 strokes of the cane.
 That was the sentence given for the robbery charge.
-For the rape charge, the Judge sentenced Haliffie to the benchmark sentence of ten years’ imprisonment and six strokes of the cane for Category 1 rape (see _Public Prosecutor v NF_ [2006] 4 SLR(R) 849 (“ _PP v NF_ ”) at [17] and [24]).
+For the rape charge, the Judge sentenced Haliffie to the benchmark sentence of ten years’ imprisonment and six strokes of the cane for Category 1 rape (see _Public Prosecutor v NF_ <span class="citation">[2006] 4 SLR(R) 849</span> (“ _PP v NF_ ”) at [17] and [24]).
 In arriving at this sentence, the Judge took into account the following (the GD at [40], [41] and [49]):

  (a) The aggravating factors: Haliffie was in full control when he raped the Victim; Haliffie lured the Victim into his car on a false pretence, subjected her to unprotected sex, and threw her out of the car.